prototypefund/Digital_Bargeld-docs/api-merchant.rst

   :>json base32 sig: the signature of the binary described in :ref:`contract`.
   :>json base32 h_contract: the base32 encoding of the field `h_contract_details` of `contract`_

-  A `contract` is a JSON object having the following structure:

-  :>json object amount: an :ref:`amount <Amount>` indicating the total price for this deal.
-Note that, in tha act of paying, the mint will subtract from this amount the total cost of deposit fee due to the choice of coins made by wallets, and finally transfer the remaining amount to the merchant's bank account.
-  :>json object max fee: :ref:`amount <Amount>` indicating the maximum deposit fee accepted by the merchant :>json int trans_id: an identification number for this deal :>json array details: a collection of `product` objects (described below), for each different item purchased within this deal.
-  :>json base32 H_wire: the hash of the merchant's :ref:`wire details <wireformats>` :>json base32 merchant_pub: merchant's EdDSA key used to sign this contract :>json `date` timestamp: this contract's generation time :>json `date` refund: the maximum time until which the merchant can reimburse the wallet in case of a problem, or some request
-  :>json array mints: a JSON array of `mint` objects, specifying to the wallet which mints the merchant is willing to deal with

-  The `product` object focuses on one buyable good from this merchant.
-It has the following structure:

-  :>json object items: this object contains a human-readable `description` of the good, the `quantity` of goods to deliver to the customer, and the `price` of the single good; the italics denotes the name of this object's fields
-  :>json int product_id: some identification number for this good, mainly useful to the merchant but also useful when ambiguities may arise, like in courts
-  :>json array taxes: a list of objects indicating a `taxname` and its amount.
-Again, italics denotes the object field's name.
-  :>json string delivery date: human-readable date indicating when this good should be delivered :>json string delivery location: where to send this good.
-This field's value is a label defined inside a a collection of `L-names` provided inside `product`
-  :>json object merchant: the set of values describing this `merchant`, defined below :>json object L-names: it has a field named `LNAMEx` indicating a human-readable geographical address, for each `LNAMEx` used throughout `product`

-  The `merchant` object:

-  :>json string address: an LNAME
-  :>json string name: the merchant's name, possibly having legal relevance :>json object jurisdiction: the minimal set of values that denotes a geographical jurisdiction.
-That information is strictly dependant on the jusrisdiction's Country, and it can comprehend at most the following fields: `country`, `city`, `state`, `region`, `province`, `ZIP code`.
-Each field, except `ZIP code` which requires an `int` type, can be represented by the type `string`.

   **Failure Response**

   In most cases, the response gotten by the wallet will just be the forwarded response